+Participant Satisfaction - New Survey Method

 A new participant satisfaction survey has been developed to better record the experience of NDIS participants and their families and carers at different stages of the participant pathway.

 It began roll-out on 1 September 2018 and will become the primary tool for analysing participant experience.
 The new survey is designed to gather data at the four primary stages of the participant pathway:

-- Access.
+- Access

-- Pre-planning.
+- Pre-planning

-- Planning.
+- Planning

-- Plan Review.
+- Plan Review

-There have been improvements in participant satisfaction at all stages of the pathway in this quarter except for the Access stage.
+There have been improvements in participant satisfaction at each stage of the pathway in this quarter except for the Access stage.
 Generally, there is still work required to improve participant understanding of the NDIS process and what happens next for individuals at each stage of the process.